havatv/qgismultidistancebufferplugin/help/source/index.rst

 The Multi-Distance Buffer plugin creates a multi-distance buffer vector dataset from an input vector layer and a set of distances.
-The result dataset consists bands (donut type) of regions according to the buffer distances provided.
+The result dataset consists of bands (donut type) of regions according to the buffer distances provided.
 If 100 and 200 are provided as distances, the result dataset will consist of two bands - one will contain all areas that are within 100 units from the geometries of the input vector layer, the other